Tutorial: How to sculpt Hard-Surface Robotics in Zbrush

 I've also released a second pack of vectorized Astronomy illustrations from ancient 14th-century books.
 Some of these were quite old and hard to vector, but I do think the result is usable, I've included a tutorial to remove and add grain from them and customize the wear and tear to your liking.

-You can find it below as well:
+You can find it here as well.

 About The Author: